 Applying for a Student visa should be fairly straightforward as long as you prepare carefully.

-It is important that you provide original academic documents and formal financial evidence to show that you have held the necessary funds for the required period.
+It is important that you provide the correct supporting documents and formal financial evidence to show that you have held the necessary funds for the required period.

-You must have enough money to support yourself whilst studying in the UK and meet the financial requirements of a Student visa application, as it can be very easy for your visa application to be refused if you get it wrong.
-It is worth reading UKCISA's blog on some of the misunderstandings around the financial requirements.
+You must have enough money to support yourself whilst studying in the UK and meet the financial requirements of a Student visa application.

 Required funds in your bank account